corfidbizna/MergeConflictTutorial/README.md

 Sora looked at Dragon-Goat, who looked at Goofy, who looked at Sora, then Sora looked at Goofy, then he at Dragon-Goat, then he at Sora, and they all nodded.

 They left the singing(?) dinosaur alone and continued on their way.

+As they continued down the road, they found a long string of white eggs with green circular splotches on them.

+Some of the eggs had been shattered and lay besides debris of various things, as though they were thrown violently at them.

+Other eggs were bouncing vigorously.

+Dragon-Goat picked up one of the bouncing eggs and accidently crushed it (which is why he's no longer allowed in Little Chef's bistro in Twilight Town).
+The egg was completely hollow, despite its earlier movement.
+He threw the shattered remains of the eggshell to the ground, exclaiming loudly in an incoherent fassion.

+The lone-held note from the green dinosaur at this point seemed like a haunting wail having been held breathlessly for so long.

+Dragon-Goat, Sora, and Goofy decided the best place to be was Not Here™, so they took off down the road as fast as their varying-sized legs would carry them.